Benson Polytechnic High School: KBPS radio

 In May 1921, the Benson Polytechnic School received a government license to operate "Technical and Training School" station with the call sign 7YK.
 This station utilized a spark transmitter, which was limited to Morse code dot-and-dash transmissions.
-In October 1923, the student body was issued a license for an experimental statiom, 7XAD.
+In October 1923, the student body was issued a license for an experimental station, 7XAD.

 In the early 1920s broadcasting was introduced, and arrangements were made to establish a school station.
 Equipment previously used by a short-lived station, KYG, was purchased by the student body in March 1923, and an application filed for a new broadcasting station to be operated by the students under the direction of teacher Fred Brainard.
 A broadcasting station license, with the call letters KFIF, was issued on March 23, 1923, to the Benson Polytechnic Institute.
 Equipment tests were begun in April, followed by an informal debut broadcast at 6:00 p.m. on May 4, 1923.
-A more formal station introduction, coinciding with the start of the fifth annual Benson Technical Show, was broadcast from 9:30 to 10:30 p.m on May 9, with scheduled addresses by school director W. F. Woodward, Benson principal C. E. Cleveland, and student body president Bill Norvell, plus singing by Marguerite Carney.
+A more formal station introduction, coinciding with the start of the fifth annual Benson Technical Show, was broadcast from 9:30 to 10:30 p.m on May 9, with scheduled addresses by school director W. F. Woodward, Benson Tech principal C. E. Cleveland, and student body president Bill Norvell, plus singing by Marguerite Carney.

 KFIF became KBPS in March 1930, and the District later took over ownership of the station.
-It has continued to this day to operate on the Benson campus and to be staffed by Benson students.
+It has continued to this day to operate on the Benson Tech campus and to be staffed by Benson Tech students.

 Expansion and World War II

-By 1940, Benson had 2,800 students and was the largest school in Portland.
+By 1940, Benson Tech had 2,800 students and was the largest school in Portland.

 Due to the baby boom and passing of a $25 million building levy by the school district in 1947, 29 portable buildings dating from World War I were scheduled for replacement.

 Modern times

-In 1953, the Portland School Board launched a five-year building program to upgrade Benson.
+In 1953, the Portland School Board launched a five-year building program to upgrade Benson Tech.
 A library and automotive wing were completed in 1954.
 The north shop wing was remodeled in 1955 and the south shop wing in 1960.
-Benson became co-educational once again in September 1973.
+Benson Tech became co-educational once again in September 1973.
 Six females attended that year.
-When the health occupations program was moved from Washington High School to Benson in 1980, Benson's female population grew substantially.
+When the health occupations program was moved from Washington High School to Benson Tech in 1980, Benson Tech's female population grew substantially.

-An arson fire damaged offices and classrooms in the main section of Benson on January 2, 1991.
-Coincidentally, the School Board had already scheduled the Benson facility for major improvements.
+An arson fire damaged offices and classrooms in the main section of Benson Tech on January 2, 1991.
+Coincidentally, the School Board had already scheduled the Benson Tech facility for major improvements.
 In 1991, a new health occupation wing, a new library, a new student services center, and a new band room were added, and halls and offices were modernized.

-Benson is undergoing a $216.6 million modernization, which started in 2021 and is scheduled to end in 2024.
-During the renovation, Benson classes will take place at the campus of the former John Marshall High School in Portland's Lents neighborhood.
+From 2021 to 2024, Benson Tech underwent a $416 million modernization.
+During the renovation, Benson Tech classes took place at the campus of the former John Marshall High School in Portland's Lents neighborhood.
+The school reopened on August 27, 2024.